LuinKalina/FreeGeoAPI/README.md

 [![Github made-in](https://img.shields.io/badge/Made_In-Berlin-green.svg)](#) [![Github made-in](https://img.shields.io/badge/Release-v0.0.1-blue.svg)](http://freegeoapi.org/version/current) [![Github made-in](https://img.shields.io/badge/Open_An-Issue-yellow.svg)](https://github.com/YupItsZac/FreeGeoAPI/issues)

 The FreeGeo API is an open source geolocation API intended to help developers of smaller applications utilizing geocoding, searches, boundaries and other geo related tasks.
-The API si absolutely free to use, and completely open source.
+The API is absolutely free to use, and completely open source.

-The project by [@YupItsZac](http://www.github.com/YupItsZac) is currently live in a test phase and is available at [freegeo.yupitszac.com](http://freegeo.yupitszac.com).
-All docs, etc can be found there.
+This project is generously hosted by [DigitalOcean](http://www.digitalocean.com) at [https://freegeoapi.org](https://freegeoapi.org).
+You can find API docs, usage examples and details on contributing to the project there.

 **Current Version:** 0.0.1

 **Release Date:** November 1, 2015

-Currently, we are preparing for the December 31st, 2015 release of version 1 on the new VPS hosting provided free of charge by [DigitalOcean](http://www.digitalocean.com).
+**Next Release:** 31 December, 2015 - Version 1.0.0

 Things To Do
 ===